F-invariant in cluster algebras: Introduction

-{\bf Cluster algebras.} Cluster algebras were invented by Fomin and Zelevinsky \cite{fz_2002} as a combinatorial approach to the upper global bases of quantum groups and to the theory of total positivity in algebraic groups.
-Such algebras often arise as the coordinate rings of spaces, such as double Bruhat cells \cite{bfz_2005}, unipotent cells \cite{gls_2011}, double Bott-Samelson cells \cite{Shen-Weng-2021} and arise as the Grothendieck rings of certain monoidal subcategories of the representations of quantum affine algebras \cite{HL_2010,HL_2013}.
+Cluster algebras were introduced by Fomin and Zelevinsky \cite{fz_2002} as a combinatorial approach to the dual canonical bases (or upper global bases) of quantum groups and to the theory of total positivity in algebraic groups.
+Such algebras often arise as the coordinate rings of spaces, such as double Bruhat cells \cite{bfz_2005}, unipotent cells \cite{gls_2011}, double Bott-Samelson cells \cite{Shen-Weng-2021} and arise as the Grothendieck rings of certain monoidal subcategories of the representations of quantum affine algebras \cite{HL_2010,HL_2013,kkop-2024} and quiver Hecke algebras \cite{kkko-2018}.

 A cluster algebra is a $\mathbb Z$-subalgebra of a rational function field generated by a special set of generators called {\em cluster variables}, which are grouped into overlapping subsets, called {\em clusters}.
-A {\em seed} is a pair of a cluster and a rectangular integer matrix with skew-symmetrizable principal part.
-One can obtain new seeds from a given one by a procedure, called {\em mutations}.
+A {\em seed} is a pair consisting of a cluster and a rectangular integer matrix with skew-symmetrizable principal part.
+One can obtain new seeds from a given one by a procedure called {\em mutation}.
 The sets of cluster variables and clusters of a cluster algebra are determined by an initial seed and the iterative mutations.
-A {\em cluster momomial} is a monomial in variables from a single cluster.
+A {\em cluster momomial} is a monomial in variables from the same cluster.
 In the main text, we actually use a broader definition of cluster monomials, which allows the presence of the inverse of {\em frozen variables}.

-The $E$-invariant is introduced by Derksen-Weyman-Zelevinsky \cite{DWZ10} in the additive categorification of cluster algebras using decorated representations of quivers with potentials.
-We refer to \cite[Definition 10.1]{DWZ08} for the definition of decorated representations.
-For any two decorated representations $\mathcal M$ and $\mathcal N$ of a quiver with potential $(Q,W)$, Derksen-Weyman-Zelevinsky \cite[Section 7]{DWZ10} defined an integer $E^{\rm inj}(\mathcal M,\mathcal N)$, which turns out to take non-negative values (see \cite[Section 10]{DWZ10}).
-The {\em $E$-invariant} $E^{\rm sym}(\mathcal M,\mathcal N)$ associated to $\mathcal M$ and $\mathcal N$ is defined to be the symmetrized sum